VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 -Make SPEEEN's pop-up work with Oops!
 All 6s

--Speed Joker and Disturbed Joker

--Find out how to count unique cards for Cousins Club

 -I'm so Happy/I'm so Sad and Odious Joker joker transformation

 -Make Pepperoni Secret mod-friendly by calling the hand's starting visibility (is this possible?)